If your home was built prior to 1990, it is possible that it may contain materials made from or containing asbestos.

 If you hire a tradesperson to remove asbestos from your home, check that they have the proper training and equipment.

 If you choose to remove asbestos materials yourself make sure you wear the correct personal protective equipment.
 This includes a dust mask approved for asbestos and a disposable overall.
-More information is available in Health and Safety Executive guidance.
+More information is available on Health and Safety Executive website.

 You should also take the following precautions:-